-Under the GSK COVID Agreement, GSK has paid us an up-front payment of €75 million.
+Under the GSK COVID Agreement, GSK paid us an upfront payment of €75 million.
 We and GSK agreed to equally share all development costs for GSK COVID Products, subject to certain exceptions.
-We and GSK will share all net profits generated from sales of GSK COVID Products, other than Combination Products, under profit sharing arrangements that in certain cases vary depending upon the GSK COVID Product in question, the time of sale, the number of doses sold and the party to whom the sale is made.
-We are eligible to receive tiered royalty payments ranging from a sub-teen percentage to a mid-teen percentage on net sales of Combination Products, subject to certain customary reductions.
+We and GSK will share all net profits generated from sales of GSK COVID Products, other than Combination Products (as defined therein), under profit sharing arrangements that in certain cases vary depending upon the GSK COVID Product in question, the time of sale, the number of doses sold and the party to whom the sale is made.
+We are eligible to receive tiered royalty payments ranging from sub-teen to mid-teen percentages on net sales of Combination Products, subject to certain customary reductions.
 Under the GSK COVID Agreement we have the right to commercialize GSK COVID Products in Austria, Germany and Switzerland and if we exercise such right, our sales of GSK COVID Products, other than Combination Products will be subject to the profit share and we will be required to pay GSK a high-teen percentage royalty on net sales of all Combination Products in such countries.